cisco/cisco-network-puppet-module/docs/README-agent-install.md

 Nexus 3xxx switches with 4 GB RAM and 1.6 GB bootflash are advised to use compacted images to reduce the storage resources consumed by the image.
 As part of the compaction process, the `guestshell.ova` is removed from the system image.
 To make use of the guestshell on these systems, the guestshell.ova may be downloaded and used to install the guestshell.

-Starting in release `9.2(1)` and later, the .ova file can be copied to the `volatile:` directory which frees up more space on `bootflash:`.
+Starting in release `9.2(1)` and onward, the .ova file can be copied to the `volatile:` directory which frees up more space on `bootflash:`.

 Copy the `guestshell.ova` file to `volatile:` if supported, otherwise copy it to `bootflash:`